wesleycox/CEA-TA-Mine-Scheduling/README.md

 _NC EM ESD_

-where for the nth line, _NC_ is the number of crushers at the nth location, _EM_ is the mean emptying time for each crusher at the nth location, and _ESD_ is the standard deviation.
+where for the nth line, _NC_ is the number of crushers at the nth location, _EM_ is the mean emptying time for crushers at the nth location, and _ESD_ is the standard deviation.

 Next line: